micmejia/bible-dump/AMPC/Hosea/Hos 13.md

 Should I ransom them from the power of Sheol (the place of the dead)?
-Should I redeem them from death? [^a]O death, where are your plagues?
+Should I redeem them from death?
+O death, where are your plagues?
 O Sheol, where is your destruction?
 Relenting _and_ compassion are hidden from My eyes.